How Your Fetus Grows During Pregnancy

 Fertilization, the union of an egg and a sperm into a single cell, is the first step in a complex series of events that leads to pregnancy.
 Fertilization takes place in the fallopian tube.
 Over the next few days, the single cell divides into multiple cells.
 At the same time, the small cluster of dividing cells moves through the fallopian tube to the lining of the uterus.
 There it implants and starts to grow.
-From implantation until the end of the eighth week of pregnancy, it is called an embryo.
-From the ninth week of pregnancy until birth, it is called a fetus.
+For 8 weeks after implantation, it is called an embryo.
+From 9 weeks after implantation until birth, it is called a fetus.

 The placenta is formed from some of these rapidly dividing cells.
 The placenta functions as a life-support system during pregnancy.
-Oxygen, nutrients, and hormones from the mother are transferred across the placenta to reach the fetus, and waste products from the fetus are transferred to the mother for removal.
+Oxygen, nutrients, and hormones are transferred across the placenta to the fetus.
+Waste products from the fetus are transferred back across the placenta for removal.

 A normal pregnancy lasts about 40 weeks from the first day of your last menstrual period (LMP).
 Pregnancy is assumed to start 2 weeks after the first day of the LMP.
 Therefore, an extra 2 weeks is counted at the beginning of your pregnancy when you are not actually pregnant.
 Pregnancy “officially” lasts 10 months (40 weeks)—not 9 months—because of these extra weeks.

 Pregnancy can be divided into weeks and sometimes days.
 A pregnancy that is “36 and 3/7 weeks” means “36 weeks and 3 days of pregnancy.”
 The 40 weeks of pregnancy often are grouped into three trimesters.
-Each trimester lasts about 12–13 weeks (or about 3 months):
+Here’s how the trimesters are defined:

 The day your baby is due is called the estimated due date (EDD).
 Only about 1 in 20 women give birth on their due dates.
 Still, the EDD is useful for a number of reasons.
 It determines your fetus's gestational age throughout pregnancy so that the fetus's growth can be tracked.
 It also provides a timeline for certain tests that you will have throughout your pregnancy.